Direct powers, ultrapowers and cumulative powers: Introduction

 \subsection{Conventions}

 Before we begin, we start with a few remarks on conventions we shall use.
 For $n \in \omega$, a set $A$ and $a \in A$, we write $\langle x_1, ..., a, ..., x_{n-1} \rangle$ for an $n$-tuple of $A^n$ in which $a$ occurs in some position.
-We shall also follow the convention of denoting structures by a calligraphic font, and their corresponding domains, by an italicized font -- for example, $\mathcal{A}$ and $A$, respectively.
+We shall also follow the convention of denoting structures by a calligraphic font, and their corresponding domains, by an italicized font -- for example, $\mathcal{A}$ and $A$, respectively -- although, in some cases -- when the notation becomes heavier --, we may use the structure's name to denote its domain -- for example, for a structure $\mathfrak{C}(\mathcal{A}, \mathbf{I})$, we shall write $a \in \mathfrak{C}(\mathcal{A}, \mathbf{I})$ to mean $a$ is a member of its domain.
 Let $\mathcal{A}$ be a structure and $I$ be a set.
 We denote by $\mathcal{A}^I$ the direct power of $A$ with index set $I$, and by $A^I$ its domain, that is, the set of all functions from $I$ into $A$.
 If $\mathcal{U}$ is an ultrafilter over $I$, we denote by $\mathcal{A}^I / \mathcal{U}$ the resulting ultrapower.
 By the \emph{natural embedding} of a set or structure into its direct power or ultrapower, we mean the mapping which takes each element of the domain of the set and maps it to either the constant function which assigns to every element of the index set the element of the domain in question, in the case of direct powers, or its corresponding equivalence class modulo the ultrafilter, in the case of ultrapowers.
 We let $\mathbf{On}$ stand for the class of ordinals, $\alpha$, $\beta$, $\delta$, $\lambda$ and so on, stand for ordinals, $\kappa$, $\tau$, $\xi$, $\zeta$, and so on, for cardinals, $\varphi$, $\psi$, $\gamma$ and so on, for formulas, $\Delta$ for an arbitrary string of quantifiers, and $t$ and $s$ for arbitrary terms of a given language.
 For an ordinal $\beta$ or a cardinal $\kappa$, we denote by $\beta^+$ and $\kappa^+$ their respective successors.

 We take the basic first-order language to be composed of individual variables, negation, conjunction, equality, and the universal quantifier (where the other connectives and quantifiers may be defined as usual).
 For an ordered set $\mathcal{A}$, we denote by $\mathrm{coi}(\mathcal{A})$ and $\mathrm{cof}(\mathcal{A})$ its coinitiality and cofinality, respectively.
 For a signature $\sigma$, we denote by $\mathcal{L}^\sigma$ the first-order language induced by it.
 As usual, we use a calligraphic letter $\mathcal{A}$ to denote a structure, and the respective italicized letter $A$ to denote its corresponding domain.
 Given a constant $\mathrm{c}$, function symbol $\mathrm{F}$ or relation symbol $\mathrm{R}$ of $\sigma$, and a $\sigma$-structure $\mathcal{A}$, we denote by $\mathrm{c}^\mathcal{A}$, $\mathrm{F}^\mathcal{A}$ and $\mathrm{R}^\mathcal{A}$ their interpretations in $\mathcal{A}$, respectively.
 Whenever we are working with some model, we shall state things like $\mathcal{A} \models \varphi[a_1, ..., a_n]$, for $a_0, ..., a_n \in A$, to mean $\varphi$ is a formula with at most $n$ free variables $x_1, ..., x_n$, and $\varphi$ is true in $\mathcal{A}$ when the $x_i$ are assigned the respective values $a_i$.
 Likewise, given a $\sigma$-term $t$, we shall denote by $t^\mathcal{A}(a_1, ..., a_n)$ the element of $\mathcal{A}$ obtained by interpreting $t$ with each of its free variables $x_i$ being assigned the value $a_i$ -- for example, in $\mathbb{N}$, $x[2] + y[3]$ is the element $2 +^\mathbb{N} 3 = 5$.